gigatera-git/Spring/README.md

      : to login and logout in common way(cookie)

   # LoginLogout_IC
-     : added Interceptor on 'LoginLogout'
+     : added Interceptor to login on 'LoginLogout'